MarkAbdillaMifsud/MarkAbdillaMifsud/README.md

 # Welcome to my Github

 ## About Me
-My name is Mark and I am currently working as a Monetization Manager and Liveops Designer with Dorado Games on the *Conflict of Nations: World War 3* title.
+My name is Mark and I am currently working as a Principal Monetization Manager with Twin Harbour Interactive on the *Supremacy: World War 3* title.
 While my professional life has been rooted in game design and monetization, I have a deep love for all things tech and code.
 In my free time, I work on various projects and explore different languages and tech stacks.

 ---